edurant/edurant.github.io/misc/bookClub.md

 * [The Tangled Tree: A Radical New History of Life](https://www.amazon.com/dp/B075RX2QY4), by David Quammen, discussed on 2019-01-28.
 * [Small Teaching](https://www.amazon.com/dp/1118944496), by James M. Lang, discussed on 2018-11-28.
 * [Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do (Issues of Our Time)](https://www.amazon.com/dp/0393339726), by Claude M. Steele, discussed on 2018-09-10.
-* [Teaching Naked: How Moving Technology Out of Your College Classroom Will Improve Student Learning](https://www.amazon.com/dp/B008GI0IE6), by José Antonio Bowen, discussed on 2018-05-31.
+* [Teaching Naked: How Moving Technology Out of Your College Classroom Will Improve Student Learning](https://www.amazon.com/dp/B008GI0IE6), by JosÃ© Antonio Bowen, discussed on 2018-05-31.
 * [iGen](https://www.amazon.com/dp/1501152017), by Jean M. Twenge, discussed on 2018-04-24.
-* [Bored & Brilliant: How spacing out can unlock your most productive and creative self](https://www.amazon.com/dp/B06VTZYPTF), by Manoush Zomorodi, discussed on 2018-03-06.
+* [Bored and Brilliant: How spacing out can unlock your most productive and creative self](https://www.amazon.com/dp/B06VTZYPTF), by Manoush Zomorodi, discussed on 2018-03-06.
 * [Inferior: How Science Got Women Wrong-and the New Research That's Rewriting the Story](https://www.amazon.com/dp/B01L5KFW2E), by Angela Saini, discussed on 2018-01-18.
 * [The Demon-Haunted World: Science as a Candle in the Dark](https://www.amazon.com/dp/B004W0I00Q), by Carl Sagan, discussed on 2017-12-07.
 * [Scienceblind: Why Our Intuitive Theories About the World Are So Often Wrong](https://www.amazon.com/dp/B01K3WN1FU), by Andrew Shtulman, discussed on 2017-10-26.